syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 ### columnIndex(index)
 {:#methods:columnindex}

-To change the treeColumnIndex value.
+To change the index of the tree column in TreeGrid.

 <table class="params">
 <thead>